CBD: benefits, dosage, contraindications

 A small open-label study conducted in young adults stabilized on citalopram or escitalopram shows that taking cannabidiol at 200-800 mg per day for 12 weeks increases plasma concentrations of citalopram.

-In clinical studies, the concomitant administration of cannabidiol and clobazam is associated with up to a 60% increase in serum levels of N-desmethylclobazam, the main active metabolite of clobazam.
+In clinical studies, the concomitant administration of cannabidiol and clobazam is associated with up to a 60% increase in serum levels of N-desmethylclobazam, the primary active metabolite of clobazam.

-Everolimus is a substrate of the CYP3A4 enzymes.
-It has been demonstrated that cannabidiol inhibits CYP3A4.
+Everolimus is a substrate of the CYP3A4 enzyme.
+Cannabidiol has been shown to inhibit CYP3A4.

 Anticonvulsants: moderate interaction

-- Two clinical pharmacokinetic studies in patients stabilized on Stiripentol show that adding cannabidiol at 750 mg twice a day for 3 to 10 days or up to 20 mg/kg per day for 24 days increases the mean maximum concentration of Stiripentol by 17% to 28%. - In clinical research, the concomitant administration of cannabidiol and rufinamide is associated with a slight increase in plasma levels of rufinamide.
+- Two clinical pharmacokinetic studies in patients stabilized on stiripentol show that adding cannabidiol at 750 mg twice daily for 3 to 10 days or up to 20 mg/kg per day for 24 days increases the mean maximum concentration of stiripentol by 17% to 28%. - In clinical research, concomitant administration of cannabidiol and rufinamide is associated with a slight increase in rufinamide plasma levels.
 The mechanism of this interaction is unknown. - Brivaracetam is a substrate of CYP2C19.
-Clinical research shows that cannabidiol inhibits CYP2C19. - In clinical research, the concomitant administration of cannabidiol and topiramate, a substrate of CYP2C9 and CYP2C19, is associated with a slight increase in plasma levels of topiramate. - In clinical research, the concomitant administration of valproic acid and cannabidiol is associated with elevated liver transaminases and rare cases of thrombocytopenia. - In clinical research, concomitant administration of cannabidiol and zonisamide, a substrate of cytochrome P450 3A4 (CYP3A4), is associated with a slight increase in plasma levels of zonisamide.
+Clinical research shows that cannabidiol inhibits CYP2C19. - In clinical research, concomitant administration of cannabidiol and topiramate, a substrate of CYP2C9 and CYP2C19, is associated with a slight increase in topiramate plasma levels. - In clinical research, concomitant administration of valproic acid and cannabidiol is associated with an elevation of hepatic transaminases and rare cases of thrombocytopenia. - In clinical research, concomitant administration of cannabidiol and zonisamide, a substrate of cytochrome P450 3A4 (CYP3A4), is associated with a slight increase in zonisamide plasma levels.

 Immunosuppressant: moderate interaction

-Sirolimus and tacrolimus are substrates of the cytochrome P450 3A4 (CYP3A4) enzymes.
-It has been demonstrated that cannabidiol inhibits CYP3A4 enzymes.
+Sirolimus and tacrolimus are substrates of cytochrome P450 3A4 (CYP3A4).
+Cannabidiol has been shown to inhibit CYP3A4 enzymes.

 Plantes ou autres actifs